 Jon Lawhon and Fred Passmore first met in 1980 in Savannah, GA when Fred moved there for a short time.
 During that time, Fred attended Jon’s church Bacon Park Assembly (now known as Radiant Life Christian Fellowship), and became involved with the drama team there, and got into skit performing with Jon at the monthly “Saturday Night Life” youth events that featured skits and music by the young people of the congregation.
+That time and place was particularly productive of creative individuals; Phil Stanton, one of the original founders of the Blue Man Group came from there, and was a long-time personal friend of Jon’s!

 Jon and Fred’s friendship survived time and distance when Fred moved to West Virginia in 1981, where he got married, started a family, and went into radio.
-They collaborated on various comedy projects when visiting back and forth, creating recordings for Fred’s radio programs at the station where he worked (read more about that here).
+They collaborated on various comedy projects when visiting back and forth, creating recordings for Fred’s radio program “Lift-Off!” at the station where he worked (read more about that here).
 When in 1990 Fred was hired to produce the national radio program “Truths That Transform” by D. James Kennedy, and moved to Ft.
 Lauderdale, FL for the position, he and Jon got together in 1992 to form “Prime Example.”
 Although still living in different states, they traveled to various bookings in hundreds of churches across a dozen states.

 In 1996, Fred moved to Metter, GA to accept a position producing the “Seeds From the Sower” program by Dr. Michael Guido, and Fred and Jon were finally close enough to collaborate much more often, producing two comedy albums; “Comedy Skits And Songs,” and “Comedy Cookout.”
 Listen to sample tracks and buy either or both CDs by clicking here.